inexces/MEM_PS_Installer/README.md

 ## .DESCRIPTION
 This script is a framework and standardisation for installing apps focussed on Intune.
 It performs an install or uninstall depending on the "type" parameter.
-When using the script in USER-context, please adjust HKLM rights and create the logbook during
+When using the script in USER-context, please adjust HKLM rights accordingly and create the logbook during Autopilot deployment.

 ## .INPUTS
 - Type				Variable: The type of deployment to perform.
 Options: [Install, Uninstall].
 Default is: Install.